CogComp/Yes-No-or-IDK/README.md

 # Do We Know What We Don't Know?
 Studying Unanswerable Questions across Different Formats and Domains

+Data and code for the paper:

+                     Do We Know What We Don't Know?
+Studying Unanswerable Questions across Different Formats and Domains Elior Sulem, Jamaal Hay and Dan Roth

 ## 1. Datasets

 ### Existing Datasets Used in the paper: